KKotlicki/Cibot/README.md

 hidden files:
- - .env - contains bot TOKEN, OS python 3 prefix and information, wheather machine is raspberry pi. this information is hidden and won't be shared.
+ - .env - contains bot TOKEN, OS python 3 prefix and information if your machine is raspberry pi. this information is hidden and won't be shared.

 Main bot script is cibot.py.
 Keep it tidy!
 In config.py save data such as relative paths, server settings, etc.